-The results of the county-level hazard assessment for the peak fire conditions scenario was overlaid with fire agency jurisdiction boundaries, and the total burnable area falling into each of the three categories was calculated.
-The category definitions are
+The results of the county-level hazard assessment for the peak fire conditions scenario were overlaid with fire agency jurisdiction boundaries, and the total burnable area falling into each of the three categories was calculated.
+The category definitions are:

 - 1. Category 1.
-Flame Length Under 4 feet, Rate of Spread Under 20 feet/minute, & Building Density Under 1 Structure/40 acres - 2.
-Category 2.
-Flame Length Above 4 feet & Under 11 feet, Rate of Spread Above 20 feet/minute & Under 60 feet/minute, & Building Density Above 1 & Under 50 Structures/40 acres - 3.
-Category 3.
-Flame Length Above 11 feet, Rate of Spread Above 60 feet/minute, & Building Density Above 50 Structures/40 acres
+Flame Length Under 4 feet, Rate of Spread Under 20 feet/minute, & Building Density Under 1 Structure/40 acres - Category 2.
+Flame Length Above 4 feet & Under 11 feet, Rate of Spread Above 20 feet/minute & Under 60 feet/minute, & Building Density Above 1 & Under 50 Structures/40 acres - Category 3.
+Flame Length Above 11 feet, Rate of Spread Above 60 feet/minute, & Building Density Above 50 Structures/40 acres burnable acres, and the percentage of acres in Categories 1, 2, and 3 for the peak fire conditions composite map, by fire jurisdiction.

-Figure 20 of the CWPP shows the peak fire conditions modeling scenario composite map results overlaid with fireagency jurisdiction boundaries.
-Table 12 lists the number of total burnable acres, and the percentageof acres in Categories 1, 2, and 3 for the peak fire conditions composite map, by fire jurisdiction.
+Figure 13 shows the peak fire conditions modeling scenario composite map results overlaid with fire agency jurisdiction boundaries.
+Table 12 lists the number of total

-Figures 21 and 22 of the CWPP show the data in Table 12 (excluding MCFD and NFPD); the number of total burnable acres, and the percentage of acres in Categories 1, 2, and 3 for the peak fire conditions composite map, by fire jurisdiction.
+Figures 12 and 13 show the data in Table 12 (excluding MCFD and NFPD); the number of total burnable acres, and the percentage of acres in Categories 1, 2, and 3 for the peak fire conditions composite map, by fire jurisdiction.

 The results show that MCFD and NFPD have the largest area of burnable acres.
-For MCFD, approximately 25% of the total burnable area falls into Categories 2 and 3 of the county-level hazardmaps.
+For MCFD, approximately 25% of the total burnable area falls into Categories 2 and 3 of the county-level hazard maps.
 For Novato, approximately 45% of the total burnable area falls into Categories 2 and 3.
 Except for Bolinas, Stinson, and Inverness, the majority of burnable acreage in all other areas falls into Categories 2 and 3.